Viktor Bout: Military career

 Bout served in the Soviet Armed Forces.
-There is no definite information on his military career except that he graduated from the Soviet Military Institute of Foreign Languages.
+There is no definite information on his military career except that he graduated from the Soviet Military Institute of Foreign Languages in the late 1980s.
 Bout's training allowed him to become a polyglot and master five foreign languages: Portuguese, English, French, Arabic, and Farsi.
 He is reported to be fluent in Esperanto, which he learned at age 12 in the early 1980s as a member of the Dushanbe Esperanto club.
 Bout's personal website stated that he served in the Soviet Army as a translator, holding the rank of lieutenant.

+It is unknown what rank Bout held while in military.
+In a radio interview with Radio Echo Moskvy, Bout himself said he retired with "an officer's rank."
+Other reports identified Bout as a former major.
 Bout is thought to have been discharged from the Soviet Army upon its dissolution in 1991 with the rank of lieutenant colonel, whereupon he started an air freight business.
 Other sources state he was a major in the GRU, an officer in the Soviet Air Forces, that he graduated from a Soviet military intelligence training program, or an operative of the KGB.

 Bout was involved with a Soviet military operation in Angola in the late 1980s assisting the People's Movement for the Liberation of Angola (MPLA) in the Angolan Civil War.
 He has stated that he was in Angola only for a few weeks.
 During this time in Africa he went on to learn the Xhosa and Zulu languages.
+His time in Africa also included a two-year stint in Mozambique.